-A Genomics Aotearoa project has been developing culturally informed ethical guidelines to connect Māori concepts and expectations of kaitiakitanga to the context of genomics.
+A Genomics Aotearoa project has developed culturally informed ethical guidelines to connect Māori concepts and expectations of kaitiakitanga to the context of genomics.
 These guidelines incorporate Vision Mātauranga and support greater benefit sharing.

-Collaboration and partnership with Māori communities have been crucial for the project team to develop a preliminary set of guidelines for genomic research with taonga species.
-Feedback from engagement with Māori and research communities across New Zealand, including workshops, presentations and consultation with organisations and wānanga, are being incorporated into these draft guidelines.
+Collaboration and partnership with Māori communities have been crucial for the project team; feedback from engagement with Māori and research communities across New Zealand, including workshops, presentations and consultation with organisations and wānanga, were incorporated to develop this set of guidelines for genomic research with taonga species.

 - Provide guidelines for working with Taonga species